abahcha/testrepo/readme.md

 ## Check

 Login to wordpress homepage [http://192.168.100.3] (default WP IP).
-You can get the required login credentials at [https://www.forumsys.com/tutorials/integration-how-to/ldap/online-ldap-test-server/].
+It is nesessary to activate AuthLDAP plugin and set up connection parametres for using LDAP autorization.

-Login for local WordPress administrator - _luser:supermario_.
+Login for local WordPress administrator - _luser:supermario_ (http://192.168.100.3/admin).